-- Must NOT have received the IEFS before.
+- Must NOT have received the IES before.

 - *Credit hours and GPA at time of application deadline.
 First-semester and new transfer students are not eligible to apply during their first semester at UH, unless the student completed an undergraduate program at UH.

-Students may not receive IEFS funding for programs in Travel Advisory Level 4 locations as outlined by the U.S. Department of State, and they have to have authorization for programs in Travel Advisory Level 3 locations.
+Students may not receive IES funding for programs in Travel Advisory Level 4 locations as outlined by the U.S. Department of State, and they have to have authorization for programs in Travel Advisory Level 3 locations.
 For further information, please review the UH Learning Abroad Policy for Student Travel and the U.S. Department of State travel website.
 Students may not receive IES funding for international travel during any periods of restricted international travel as set by the University of Houston.

-Prior to beginning the application, please thoroughly review the IEFS Policies and Procedures.
+Prior to beginning the application, please thoroughly review the IES Policies and Procedures.

 How to Apply

-- Select a specific program to which you have applied or will apply.
-Complete and save the International Education Fee Scholarship Application.
-This form is not compatible with Apple software.
+Select a specific program to which you have applied or will apply.
+Complete and submit the International Education Scholarship Application on ViaTRM

 - The essay should not exceed two pages.
-It must be typed (12pt., Times New Roman font) and double-spaced.
+It must be typed, double-spaced, and have standard 12pt. font.

-Students participating in a faculty-led program cannot receive a letter of recommendation from the faculty or staff member leading their program abroad.
-If multiple letters of reference are received, the IEFS Committee will review only the first letter that is received.
+- Students participating in a faculty-led program cannot receive a letter of recommendation from the faculty or staff member leading their program abroad.
+If multiple letters of reference are received, the IES Committee will review only the first letter that is received.

 Review of applications will begin after application deadline and will take several weeks.

-Depending on the volume of applications, we hope to have award notifications for the Spring 2019 cycle to all applicants by Late March 2019.
+Depending on the volume of applications, we hope to have award notifications for the fall 2020 cycle to all applicants by the beginning of November 2020.